Landing craft utility: LCU 1466, 1610 and 1627 classes

 The LCU 1466, 1610 and 1627 class vessels are operated by the United States Navy at support commands.
 They are a self-sustaining craft complete with living accommodations and mess facilities for a crew of thirteen.
 Each LCU is assigned a non-commissioned-officer-in-charge (Craft Master) who is either a chief petty officer or petty officer first class in the boatswain's mate, quartermaster or operations specialist rating.
 These vessels have bow ramps for onload/offload and can be linked bow to stern gate to create a temporary pier-like structure.
 Its welded steel hull provides high durability with deck loads of 3,900 kg/m2 (800 pounds per square foot).
 Arrangement of machinery and equipment has taken into account built-in redundancy in the event of battle damage.

 The craft features two engine rooms separated by a watertight bulkhead to permit limited operation in the event that one engine room is disabled.
 An anchor system is installed on the starboard side aft to assist in retracting from the beach.
 These vessels are normally transported to their areas of operation onboard larger amphibious vessels such as LSDs, LHDs and LHAs.

+Introduction of the larger LCU-1610 class resulted in the US Navy constructing the Anchorage class of Landing Ships, Dock (LSD).

+LCU-1618 was converted to support the testing of Remotely operated underwater vehicles and Autonomous underwater vehicles and was given the name USS Orca (IX-508).

 The 40-year-old craft will be replaced under LCU 1700 (ex-Surface Connector (X) Recapitalization, or SC(X)R), project starting in 2017.